What to eat in Alentejo? 18 typical dishes in Alentejo

 best deserts in Alentejo

-Fidalgo – Our favorite sweet in Alentejo and in Portugal
+Fidalgo – Our favorite sweet in Alentejo and Portugal

 Sharing is caring!